koliseoapi/help/content/users/edit.md

 To access your user profile:

-1. Click on your picture on the top right corner of the screen and select the menu option with your user name.
+1. Click on your picture in the top right corner of the screen and select the menu option with your name.
 2. Click the **Edit** button to the right of your name.
 3. Select the **Data** tab.
 4. Fill out your changes in the form and click the **Save** button.